ALBANY CONVICT GAOL

 Visitors can now explore the Gaol’s multi-layered history through detailed displays and immersive experiences that highlight its transformation over the decades and insight into the history and the lives of convicts, prisoners and warders.

-The museum also focuses on the broader historical context, with its rich archive collections, new features and ongoing research, the Gaol offers a wealth of knowledge that brings the past to life in ways that are both educational and thought-provoking.
+The museum also focuses on the broader historical context, with its rich archive collections, new features and ongoing research, the Gaol offers a wealth of knowledge that brings the past to life in ways that are both educational and thought provoking.

 There's so much more to discover about its role in shaping the region’s history, from the rehabilitation efforts of early convicts to its place in modern-day historical interpretation.
 Whether you're interested in the architecture, the lives of those who passed through its doors, the Old Albany Gaol continues to serve as a vital resource for understanding Western Australia's past.